 Happy Mother’s Day dear friend!
 If you have a minute to share I’d love to hear your story on when you first you found out you were pregnant.
 And don’t forget to take a moment to really enjoy the kids today.

 I was selected for this opportunity as a member of Clever Girls and the content and opinions expressed here are all my own.P.S.
 Are you looking for extra side income?
-I make over $85,000 a year blogging part-time—check out this easy step-by-step tutorial on how start a blog (no tech knowledge required).
+I make full-time income blogging part-time—check out this easy step-by-step tutorial on how start a blog (no tech knowledge required).